All about LED

 We pride ourselves on being a constant source of support, information and guidance.

-Our team of LED experts offer ongoing skin support and education, bespoke to each individual through emails, social media, telephone or online consultation.
+Our team of LED experts provides ongoing skin support and education tailored to each individual via email, social media, phone, or online consultation.
 We treat every customer with the same level of care as our in-salon clients.

-We aim to create an LED community, offering easy guidance to ensure everyone gets the best out of their purchase or treatment.
+We aim to create an LED community that offers easy guidance to help everyone get the most out of their purchase or treatment.

 Can children be treated with LED?

-We treat those under 16 in our salons with parental consent and recommend our wearable, at-home, Boost LED devices are used from 16 years old.
+We treat those under 16 in our salons with parental consent and recommend that our wearable, at-home Boost LED devices be used starting at age 16.

-We do not have clinical research on the use of Boost LED devices on under 16s - for this reason, use on younger teenagers and children is at the choice and risk of the parent.
+We do not have clinical research on the use of Boost LED devices in under-16s; for this reason, use in younger teenagers and children is at the parents' discretion and carries risk.
 As each child’s healing and recovery requirements will be different, we recommend seeking advice from your doctor.

 What is the silicone content in the devices?

-The material is medical grade and therefore has to comply with international standards of biocompatibility (ISO 10993-5 and 10993-10) for the device being in contact with the skin.
+The material is medical-grade and must comply with international biocompatibility standards (ISO 10993-5 and 10993-10) for devices that come into contact with the skin.
 The silicone is contained within the product.

 Wavelength, intensity and energy vs bulb quantity

-LED results depend on quality, power (energy), wavelength accuracy and consistency, as opposed to the number of bulbs used.
-Whether you have 99 or 199 bulbs, if the wavelength is inaccurate or inconsistent the light will not hit the targeted area and won’t have the desired effect on the skin and body.
+LED results depend on quality, power (energy), wavelength accuracy and consistency, rather than on the number of bulbs used.
+Whether you have 99 or 199 bulbs, if the wavelength is inaccurate or inconsistent, the light won't reach the target area and won’t have the desired effect on the skin and body.

-By contrast, longer wavelengths such as red 633nm and near-infrared 830nm do penetrate well, reach the dermis, and are clinically proven to be optimal wavelengths for skin health and rejuvenation (with 830nm achieving the quickest results and greatest levels of customer satisfaction).
+By contrast, longer wavelengths such as red (633nm) and near-infrared (830nm) penetrate well, reach the dermis, and are clinically proven to be optimal for skin health and rejuvenation (with 830nm achieving the quickest results and the highest levels of customer satisfaction).

 The Light Salon works with red 633nm and near-infrared 830nm wavelengths for precisely this reason – not only do they stimulate collagen and elastin production (rejuvenating the complexion), they also penetrate deep into the body, reaching muscles, nerves and bone, increasing blood flow and targeting inflammation whilst supporting cellular regrowth and regeneration to help reduce pain and heal injuries.

-The next important element (ingredient) is intensity (power), which is also referred to as the irradiance (and in our case, measured at 30m/watts per cm 2).
-An optimised intensity will deliver the photon energy accurately, via the correct wavelength/s, hitting the target and activating the cells.
-Delivering too much too quickly can generate heat in the tissue, meaning cells do not have time to process the photons (light energy).
+The next important element (ingredient) is intensity (power), also referred to as irradiance (and, in our case, measured at 30m/W/m²).
+An optimised intensity will deliver the required photon energy at the correct wavelength(s), hitting the target and activating the cells.
+Delivering too much too quickly can generate heat in the tissue, leaving cells without time to process photons (light energy).
 Deliver too little, and there won’t be any effect.

 And the final ingredient is the dose (energy).
-The energy requirement is measured by calculating the intensity with the distance from the skin/body, to determine how long the treatment should be activated (the time the light is being delivered into the skin).
+The energy requirement is calculated by measuring intensity at a given distance from the skin/body to determine how long the treatment should be activated (the time the light is delivered to the skin).

-To conclude, if the wavelength and intensity (power) are incorrect, the dose is irrelevant, but if both ingredients are optimal, then the dose is crucial.
+To conclude, if the wavelength and intensity (power) are incorrect, the dose is irrelevant; but if both are optimal, the dose is crucial.

 Is it harmful to the scalp if the wavelengths are higher than red 633 nm and near-infrared 830 nm?

-Higher wavelengths are not harmful, the number indicates the absorption peak and target, once in the skin.
-We work with industry-leading and clinically proven wavelengths at the optimal absorption peak – Red 633nm and Near-Infrared 830nm.
-These are proven to assist in skin health, regeneration and overall wellness.
+Higher wavelengths are not harmful; the number indicates the absorption peak and target, once in the skin.
+We work with industry-leading, clinically proven wavelengths at the optimal absorption peaks: Red 633nm and Near-Infrared 830nm.
+These have been proven to support skin health, regeneration, and overall wellness.

-The choice between 830nm and 850nm near-infrared (NIR) light depends on the utimate aim of the treatment, as each wavelength has unique benefits.
+The choice between 830nm and 850nm near-infrared (NIR) light depends on the treatment's ultimate aim, as each wavelength offers unique benefits.

 830nm is often preferred because it can penetrate deeper into the skin and tissues than 850nm.
-This makes it especially effective for treating deeper issues like muscle repair, joint health, or boosting collagen production in the deeper layers of the skin.
+This makes it especially effective for treating deeper issues such as muscle repair, joint health, and boosting collagen production in the deeper layers of the skin.

-Research has shown that 830nm light works well for medical and cosmetic treatments, with strong evidence supporting its ability to help with wound healing, reducing inflammation, and improving skin tone and elasticity.
+Research has shown that 830nm light is effective for medical and cosmetic treatments, with strong evidence supporting its role in promoting wound healing, reducing inflammation, and improving skin tone and elasticity.

-It’s also worth noting that a key enzyme in our cells, which helps produce energy, absorbs light best in the 800–830nm range.
+It’s also worth noting that a key enzyme in our cells that helps produce energy absorbs light best in the 800–830nm range.
 This means 830nm can be particularly good at stimulating cells to repair and regenerate more effectively.

 How many uses will I get out of my fully charged controller?